Change Management: Improve Workplace Efficiency

 Implementation is one of the most important steps in the change management process.
 It is advisable to make a simple process and divide the strategy into simple actionable components to implement the change step by step.
 Involve all your team members in every step and give them roles in the implementation process.

-The Four Room Apartment model of change is a theory developed by Swedish psychologist Claes Janssen that focuses on the things that happen in an organization during transition.
+The Four Room Apartments model of change is a theory developed by Swedish psychologist Claes Janssen that focuses on the things that happen in an organization during transition.
 The four rooms show the psychological condition of people in each stage of change.
 The four rooms are contentment, denial, confusion and renewal.
 As per the model, individuals begin with the contentment stage and move anti-clockwise.
-Though all these phases of changes are natural, being stuck in any of the stages for long can impact the progress of the organization.
+Though all these phases of change are natural, being stuck in any of these stages for a long time can impact the progress of the organization.